victorhcunha/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/yml_source_processor_checks.markdown

-# Checks for .tpl, .yaml, or .yml
+# Checks for .yaml or .yml

 Check | Category | Description
 ----- | -------- | -----------